Back to top

 • provide information to enable public offices to value good records management.

-We will encourage public offices to take an active role in assessing their current levels of maturity with requirements and implementing corrective actions where appropriate.
-The Records Management Assessment Tool (RMAT) enables public offices to self-assess conformity with requirements and levels of maturity, and to use reports from these self-assessment processes for planning and improvement purposes.
+We encourage all public offices to take an active role in assessing their current levels of maturity with requirements and implementing corrective actions where appropriate.
+The Records Management Assessment Tool (RMAT) enables public offices to self-assess conformity with requirements and levels of maturity, and to use reports from the Annual Recordkeeping Monitoring Exercises for planning and improvement purposes.

-We will continue to provide a wide range of advice, guidance, resources, and tools to assist public offices in implementing records management best practice and responding to emerging challenges and issues in records management.
+State Records NSW will continue to provide advice, guidance, resources, and tools to assist public offices in implementing records management best practice and responding to emerging challenges and issues in records management.

-In order to effectively regulate and respond to emerging issues, risks and challenges, and measure improvement in performance over time, we need to have a clear view of how well public offices are performing against the records management requirements established in the State Records Act and the standards issued under the Act.
-Monitoring activities provides us with this view of performance.
+State Records NSW needs to have a clear view of how well public offices are performing against the records management requirements established in the State Records Act and the standards issued under the Act.
+This information enables us to effectively regulate and respond to emerging issues, risks and challenges, and measure improvement in performance over time.
+Monitoring activities provide us with this view of performance.

 We report to the Minister and the Parliament on the state of records management and recordkeeping in public offices.
 Our monitoring activities enable us to make such reports.